waterjugs/SYN-Seed-Script/README.md

 It should now read like this:

 > echo Putting the PC to sleep... <br>
 > powercfg -h off <br>
 > rundll32.exe powrprof.dll,SetSuspendState 0,1,0 <br>
 > powercfg -h on <br>

--It should put your computer to sleep after seeding now.
+It should put your computer to sleep after seeding now.

 ## Optional - If You Want Your Computer to Wake From Sleep <br>